-Introduction to biochemistry with particular emphasis on nutrition and its effect on metabolism.
+Units: 3 When Offered: Spring Introduction to biochemistry with particular emphasis on nutrition and its effect on metabolism.
+Grade Type: Letter Grade Prerequisite(s): NFS 101

-NFS 330 - Food Service, Organization, Purchasing, and Management lectures and site visits to local food service operations.
+NFS 330 - Food Service, Organization, Purchasing, and Management

-Study of equipment, personnel, and cost in the management of large quantity food services.
-Includes guest professional
+When Offered: As offeredStudy of equipment, personnel, and cost in the management of large quantity food services.
+Includes guest professional lectures and site visits to local food service operations.Grade Type: Letter Grade